 There are only two ways to freeze those stars:

-- Use an equatorial mount to rotate the camera around the celestial pole to counteract Earth’s rotation.
+Use an equatorial mount.
+Rotate the camera around the celestial pole to counteract Earth’s rotation.

 Astrophotography With a Fixed Tripod

-On a fixed tripod you are forced to take very short exposures.
+On a fixed tripod you have to take very short exposures.
 A rule of thumb, also known as 500 rule, is the following:

 ET= 500 /(FL*CF)

-ET is the longest exposure time (in seconds) before stars trails can be clearly see.
+ET is the longest exposure time (in seconds) before stars trails can be seen.
 FL is the focal length and CF is the crop factor of your camera sensor.

 It is obvious you cannot expose the sky for much longer than the value calculated with the 500 rule.